mikeoliphant/ChartPlayer/README.md

 ChartPlayer is a cross-platform application for playing along to charts in [OpenSongChart](https://github.com/mikeoliphant/OpenSongChart) format.

-It runs as a VST plugin inside your DAW so that you can use any other plugin you like (ie: guitar amp simulation) for your instrument sounds.
+It runs as a VST plugin inside your DAW (or as a [Jack Audio](https://github.com/jackaudio) client) so that you can use any other plugin you like (ie: guitar amp simulation) for your instrument sounds.

 ![ChartPlayerSultans](https://github.com/user-attachments/assets/17c38536-040f-4a24-b97a-97cbb9548b4d)